Mettle business bank account review UK

 There’s no legal issue with opening a business bank account in the US as a non-resident.
 However, do remember that for a company account, your business must be registered in America and have an EIN.

-Most banks require you to visit and present identification.
+While some US banks may let you apply online - or at least start the process digitally - many will require you to visit in person and present your identification.
 This area of law is tightly regulated, so expect stringent checks.

 There are a huge number of banks to choose from in the US, including globally recognised brands and smaller local operations.
 If you already work with an international bank who operates in America, they might be able to help you transfer your account to the US more easily.

-If you’re starting from scratch, then choose one of the ‘Big Four’ American banks.
+If you’re starting from scratch, it could be a good idea to choose one of the ‘Big Four’ American banks.
 Some details are given below about business bank accounts for each of the following:

 Before you open your business bank account in the United States, read the terms and conditions carefully.
 It’s especially worth reading the section on banking fees and charges, as the fee structure might be quite different to what you’re familiar with.